naps-dev/dco-core/bigbang/README.md

 is an _opinionated_ release of [Big Bang](https://docs-bigbang.dso.mil/latest/), which includes only certain Big Bang applications.

-### Zarf variables

-This package defines these Zarf variables: `BIGBANG_VERSION` and `FLUX_VERSION` which specify the versions of bigbang and flux, respectively, to be included in the zarf package.

 ### Additional Customization

 Big Bang defines cascading Helm chart